-If a working day of an employee coincides with the employee's 50th or 60th birth-day, wedding day, funeral of a close relative, no more than one day arising from the death of a family member, and - provided that the absence is essential in order to care for a sick person or to arrange such care - a day of illness of a family member other than a child under ten years of age or a disabled child, or conscription day, then the said day shall be a day off work with pay.
+If a working day of an employee coincides with the employee's $50^{th}$ or $60^{th}$ birthday, wedding day, funeral of a close relative, no more than one day arising from the death of a family member, and - provided that the absence is essential in order to care for a sick person or to arrange such care - a day of illness of a family member other than a child under ten years of age or a disabled child, or conscription day, then the said day shall be a day off work with pay.

-Salary shall be paid for the day of absence in accordance with the principles agreed for payment of sick leave salary in section 7 of chapter 1 and section 3 of chapter 3.
+Salary shall be paid for the day of absence in accordance with the principles agreed for payment of sick leave salary in chapter 1, section 7 and chapter 3, section 3.